cceckman/ku/devlog.md

 small to see any substantial difference anyway.
 But on larger puzzles, it'll come out more.
 Let's see- we can go up to size 5, right?
 Or if we change the input format, arbitrarily large...

+## 2016-07-15 Fri 15:32
+So, the next step is to gather a bunch of test cases, and create a benchmark test.